themiscadiz/Final-dwd/README.md

 <!-- For your assignments you might consider  -->
 # Notes & Process

-Note: Because i did a lot of try and error, this project was developed in different Github repositories:
+Note: Because I did a lot of trial and error, this project was developed in different Github repositories:
 See here other versions: [Final project with NeDB - (it host locally)](https://github.com/themiscadiz/Final-Project)